jmico/beekeeper/README.md

 ```
 bkpr --pool-id "myapp" start
 ```
-When started it daemonize itself and fork all worker processes, then continue monitoring those forked processes and *immediately* respawn defunct ones.
+When started it daemonizes itself and forks all worker processes, then continues monitoring those forked processes and immediately respawns defunct ones.

 The framework includes these command line tools to manage worker pools: